RainerKlute/POET_Technologies/2025/2025-06-27_AGSM_2025/2025-06-27_-_POET_Technologies_-_AGSM_2025.part_2.EN.md

 ### Market interest in POET Teralight

 **Adrian Brijbassi:** Okay.
-And we’ll ask about POET Teralight.
-What is it about POET Teralight that is gaining such interest?
+And we’ll ask about POET Teralight: What is it about POET Teralight that is gaining such interest?

 **Suresh Venkatesan:** Well, I mean, it’s 1.6T for starters, right?
 So that’s new.
 Fewer people are working on it, and it’s not yet in high-volume production at any particular module vendors.
 So a lot of module vendors are looking for solutions for 1.6T and then starting to make their decisions around who they will use and what kind of technology they want to achieve.

 So having all of the background with 400, 800, and then putting 1.6T out allows us to kind of get in grounds up into the design cycle.
 So that’s number one.
 Number two, we do have the backing of a big player, right?
 And I think that’s a big deal.
 So we’re able to get into meetings that we otherwise would have struggled to get into because Mitsubishi is also keen on promoting this laser and its use.

 And to POET’s advantage, that laser can only exist in an integrated optical engine form factor.
 It’s difficult to use that laser in that form using conventional assembly techniques.
 So it marries that laser to the interposer, which is a good thing for POET, especially since we have someone like Mitsubishi marketing it for us, right?
 So I think it’s gaining a lot of interest with some players that we wouldn’t otherwise have been able to access, which is really good for us.

 And I think we just have to go through.
 1.6T is right at the beginning, so I think that’s one big reason why we’re getting a lot of interest there.